 Trek with camels in Sahara Desert

 Travel through the Sahara like a local nomad, atop the beloved hump-backed camel.
 You will be accompanied by clear skies overlooking endless dunes amongst other camel-riders like yourself.
-The hues of orange silhouettes at sunset is an unforgettable sight and delivers the ‘oomph’ to your Arabian stay.
+The hues of orange silhouettes at sunset is an unforgettable sight and deliver the ‘oomph’ to your Arabian stay.

 Credit: @just_a_cheeseburger on Flickr